Danapur-Kuchira, Nepal

 Danapur Kuchira (Nepali: कुचेरा) is a small village belongs to Kanchan Rural Municipality aka Kanchan Gaupalika ward number 1.
 Kuchira, actually being a part of Danapur village, is very famous for being the location of the popular Gajedi Taal.
 This place is developing day by day as being a popular tourist destination.

-This place used to be a part of a remote place in Nepal, but within a couple of years, we can see a lot of developments.
-We can see nice hotels and restaurants to attract tourists and is made more accessible by connecting this place to the East-West highway.
+The area has transitioned from a relatively remote location into a developing tourist destination.
+In recent years, infrastructure has expanded to include hotels and restaurants catering to visitors, and accessibility has improved via a road connection to the East-West highway.